johnsquibb/minimal-scratch-pad/README.md

 ## TODO
 - Make the final export .exe smaller.
 If you have suggestions for edits to the build.py to get the build smaller than 45MB, please file a PR.
 - Fix "Godot Engine" tooltip displayed when hovering over app icon pinned to Windows Taskbar.
-Not 100% sure what controls this.
+I'm uncertain which parameter controls this.